 These popular bottles are great for colicky babies.
 Unfortunately, they’re not so great to clean.

-Pros: All your mom friends who are the ones to obsessively read every review of every baby product ever probably ended up with these bottles.
+Pros: All your mom friends who obsessively read every review of every baby product ever probably ended up with these bottles.
 And for good reason.
 Yes, of course, they’re free of the weird plastic toxins.
-But thanks to a couple extra parts on the inside that manage air flow, they’re supposed to offer baby a more breast-like feeding experience, reduce tummy upsets (colic, spit-up, gas, etc.), and even help prevent fluid buildup in the ear.
+But thanks to a couple extra parts on the inside that manage air flow, they’re also supposed to offer baby a more breast-like feeding experience, reduce tummy upsets (colic, spit-up, gas, etc.), and even help prevent fluid buildup in the ear.

 Cons: Thanks to those couple extra parts, these bottles are a serious pain in the bum to clean.
 Said parts are dishwasher safe.
 But still — all the parts!
 And if you don’t get the lids on right and tight, they can leak.
 As they say on the Facebook, it’s complicated.